MARC visitors and sponsors can expect high-quality research that targets the efficiency, accuracy, and safety of autonomous systems and robots.

 Rapid Design, Development, and Deployment of Robot Swarms via "Good-Enough" Simulations (2022 – Present)

-Faculty associated with this project: Cameron Nowzari, Maryam Parsa, and Sean Luke
+Associated Faculty: Cameron Nowzari, Maryam Parsa, Sean Luke

 Neuromorphic Learning and Control of Robot Swarms (2023-present)